JaiveerSahni/Google_Playstore-EDA/README.md

 ## 📌 Objective

-To analyze a dataset of Google Play Store apps and extract meaningful insights that can help developers, marketers, or businesses make data-driven decisions.
+To analyze a dataset of Google Play Store apps and extract meaningful insights that can help make data-driven decisions.

 ---